 Tags are used to identify cloud resources.
-The tags allow you to categorize, search for, and aggregate cloud resources that have the same characteristics by using different dimensions.
+Tags allow you to categorize, search for, and aggregate cloud resources that have the same characteristics from different dimensions.
 This facilitates resource management.

 You can use tags to perform the following operations: